TnSrk/snpeffpipeline/README.md

 Usage

-1. Create a directory
+1. Create a directory ( E.G. SNP2VAR )
-2. Put all file to the directory (NC_045512.2.fasta, Dockerfile, PipeLine.sh)
+2. Put all files to the directory (NC_045512.2.fasta, Dockerfile, PipeLine.sh)
 3. Build image with this command "docker build -t snpeffpipeline:v1 . "
 4. Place target file for extract ORF changings in the directory (MockInput.fasta)
 5. Run command